Living, working, recreation

 Property prices in Berlin Köpenick

-The housing and real estate market in Köpenick is currently running relatively calm.
-In 2017, the price increase per square meter of living space in 2018 was around 10.3 percent in the offering prices for residential properties, with a similar trend in 2018: in the Friedrichshagen district, we measure about 20 percent, and in Grünau, at around 25 percent, the strongest increase, with a slight decline in transaction numbers.
-New construction activity in Köpenick is high.
-In 2017, demand for Köpenicker's new properties, which cover an area of between 60 and 80 square metres, was around 30 percent higher than in the previous year.
-The number of apartments on sale in Köpenick is currently declining, just like the Berlin average.
+The housing and real estate market in Köpenick is picking up strongly after a quieter period for Berlin standards.
+The price increase per square metre of living space in 2018 was around 10.3 percent in the offering prices for residential properties.
+In the Friedrichshagen district we measure about 20 percent and in Grünau with about 25 percent the strongest increase, while transaction figures fall slightly at the same time.
+The new building activity in Köpenick is very high.
+In 2018, prices per square metre for new properties in Köpenick, which range between 60 and 80 square metres, were about 30 per cent higher than in the previous year.
+As the Berlin average, the number of apartments offered in Köpenick is currently declining.

-Chart above: The three different price segments show how the price structure in the district has changed between 2007- 2016.
+Chart below: The three different price segments show how the price structure in the district has changed between 2007- 2018.
 It also describes how many apartments have been offered in each price segment.
 The curve represents the development of the average offering price of all apartment types and their price segment.

 Apartment buildings in Köpenick have been gaining in value for years.
 For the first time the average offer price was EUR 3,000/sqm living space in 2018.
 The number of transactions increased compared to the previous year.
 There are still no milieu protection areas in Köpenick according to § 172 BauGB, which boosts the attractiveness of the location.

 In Köpenick, the market for single-family houses, detached houses, semi-detached houses and villas is very pronounced, partly due to its proximity to nature.
 Our chart shows the development of prices for houses in Berlin-Köpenick from 2006 until today.

 Köpenick: Influx and outflux